gotd/td/CONTRIBUTING.md

 Please check [projects](https://github.com/gotd/td/projects) page for features that are on roadmap.
 If you have idea for new feature, please open feature request first.

-Also it will be great to [contact](.github/SUPPORT.md) developers to discuss implementation defailts.
+Also, it will be great to [contact](.github/SUPPORT.md) developers to discuss implementation details.